Great Lakes Loons: History

 The Loons play at Dow Diamond in Midland, Michigan.

 The Midwest League came to Battle Creek, in 1995 after the franchise formerly known as the Madison Hatters moved.
 The team was first known as the Battle Creek Golden Kazoos.
 Due to a trademark dispute and general fan dissatisfaction with the name (which is a nickname for the nearby city of Kalamazoo), the name was changed to the Michigan Battle Cats on March 9, 1995.

 The team was affiliated with the Boston Red Sox (1995–98) and Houston Astros (1999–2002).
 The team changed its name to the Battle Creek Yankees after becoming an affiliate of the New York Yankees in 2003.
 The Tampa Bay Devil Rays took over affiliation of the team after the 2004 season, and the team name was changed to the Southwest Michigan Devil Rays.

 In January 2006, the Devil Rays were sold to the non-profit Michigan Baseball Foundation and relocated to Midland, Michigan, in 2007.
 The team was renamed the Great Lakes Loons.
 A lack of interest from the Battle Creek community was the main reason for the move.
 Reduced ticket prices (even a night when fans were actually offered a dollar to come to that night's game) failed to pique the interest of local residents.

 Naming rights for the Loons' stadium were purchased by Dow Chemical, which is headquartered in Midland.
 The company named the stadium "Dow Diamond."
 Ground was broken on the stadium on April 11, 2006, with construction taking 367 days to complete.
 In September 2006, the team announced its new affiliation with the Los Angeles Dodgers.
 In November 2006, the Loons named Lance Parrish as the team's first manager since the move to Michigan's Tri-City Area.
 The first home game was played on April 13, 2007.

-After nine seasons in Midland, the Loons went through an overhaul of their logos and brand to give the franchise a fresh, updated look heading into its 10th season in 2016.
+After nine seasons in Midland, the Loons went through an overhaul of their logos and brand heading into its 10th season in 2016.

 On September 18, 2016, the Loons clinched their first Midwest League championship following a 9–8 victory over the Seattle Mariners-affiliated Clinton LumberKings.
 The Loons won the championship series 3–1, following three-game series victories over the Bowling Green Hot Rods (Tampa Bay Rays) and West Michigan Whitecaps (Detroit Tigers) in the previous rounds.
 The Loons were managed by Gil Velazquez.

 The Loons have hosted the Midwest League All-Star Game on two occasions (2008 and 2017).

 On August 23, 2019, the Loons hosted their largest crowd ever of 6,671 people.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Loons were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.